ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 ![Copy data tool configuration](https://github.com/ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/blob/main/img/CopyDataTool2.png?raw=true)

-4. __SAP ABAP tables stored as parquet files on Azure Data Lake (ADL) Gen 2__
+4. __SAP ABAP tables stored as parquet files on Azure Data Lake Storage (ADLS) Gen 2__

-After executing the Copy Data Pipeline, the SFLIGHT model related tables are stored in the compressed parquet file format in an Azure Data Lake Gen2(ADLS Gen2) folder and are ready for consumption by different consumers.
+After executing the Copy Data Pipeline, the SFLIGHT model related tables are stored in the compressed parquet file format in an Azure Data Lake Storage Gen2(ADLS Gen2) folder and are ready for consumption by different consumers.

 Typical consumers would be Azure Synapse Pipelines, for further transformations, for direct SQL-queries via Azure Synapse Serverless Pools or Spark Dataframes like in this scenario.

 Not (yet) covered in the current scenarios and documentation is the potential integration with the [Microsoft Common Data Model](https://github.com/Microsoft/CDM) (CDM).